‘He’s a war criminal’: Elite Putin security officer defects

 “I understand that he’s simply afraid,” he said.

-Putin began to use the train regularly in the run-up to the Feb.
-2022 invasion, Karakulov said.
-Even last year, Putin continued to insist on strict anti-Covid measures, and FSO employees took shifts in two-week quarantine so there would always be a pool of people cleared to travel with Putin on the train, he said.
+Putin began to use the train regularly in the run-up to the February 2022 invasion, Karakulov said.
+Even last year, Putin continued to insist on strict anti-COVID measures, and FSO employees took shifts in two-week quarantine so there would always be a pool of people cleared to travel with Putin on the train, he said.

 Putin has set up identical offices in multiple locations, with matching details down to the desk and wall hangings, and official reports sometimes say he’s one place when he is actually in another, according to Karakulov and prior reporting by a Russian media outlet.
 When Putin was in Sochi, security officials would deliberately pretend he was leaving, bringing in a plane and sending off a motorcade, when he was in fact staying, Karakulov said.